Empower women in Africa through higher education!

 By Jim Pressnell | Executive Director

-We are also excited to share that all of our students, including Joy and the other young women in our University Leadership Program, have completed their Community Impact Projects for this past academic year.
 These Community Impact Projects are a key element of our success.
-These projects require our students to take what they are learning in their classrooms and what they are learning in our Leadership Development Workshops and then apply it to real-life needs within their communities.
+These projects require our students to take what they are learning in their classrooms and what they are learning in our Leadership Development Workshops and then apply it to real-life needs within their.
 We ask all of our students to identify, plan, and then devote at least 50 hours each academic year completing a Community Impact Project that will make a transformational difference in their communities.
-This year, our 70 students impacted in significant ways the lives of almost 10,000 people!
-And over the past 5 years – even with a two-year pause because of COVID, our students have impacted significantly the lives of almost 30,000 people!
+Over the past 5 years – even with a two-year pause because of COVID, our students have impacted significantly the lives of almost 30,000 people!

 Share on Twitter Share on Facebook